derpixler/customeralliance-reviews/README.md

 Plugin for customer alliance reviews
 ====
-copyright 2015 Thomas Horster
+made by Thomas Horster in 2015/2016
-all rights reserved

 Installation
 ----